Child Custody Lawyer in Burbank

 Whether a child lives with only one parent (sole custody) or lives with each parent some of the time (joint custody) or each parent takes custody of one or more children (split custody) are all possibilities that the court may consider.

-For more information about child custody issues and to get answers to your questions you should speak to a skilled family lawyer at Fusco & Clarke.
+For more information about child custody, speak to a custody lawyer at Fusco & Clarke.

 Child custody decisions will have a tremendous effect on both the children and the parents.
 In our many years of helping clients with children reach the best child custody agreements possible we know that every case is unique and must be handled in a personal and caring fashion.
 If it is possible for the parents to reach a custody agreement between themselves without litigation that can be presented to the judge as part of their settlement it will often be approved.
 The parents are often in the best position to know what is in their children's best interests.